ibizaman/elmboard/README.md

 * Make it pretty with some styling [in progress].
 * Robust import system for dashboards to avoid name clashes.
 * Per websocket jenkins build cache.
+* Use aiohttp to retrieve jenkins build info.

 ## Quick Start